jlee24/rnn-classifier-with-attention/README.md

 We have been launching HITs in which people are coming up with clean answers based on an image, question, and the noisy human response.
 Since we will be using their answers in evaluation, we will stick to training on the question/noisy response pairs in the HIT results.
 Specify source directory where HIT results are located and destination location for output, which is a dataset in .tsv form.

 `python build_dataset.py --hits_src "./results/" --dataset_dest "./data/all.tsv"`
-(check file for other args)

 2. Train
 Make sure to have `revtok`, `spacy`, and most importantly, `TorchText` installed based on this great tutorial by Allen Nie <a src="http://anie.me/On-Torchtext/">here</a>.
 This will train and save the model to

 `python train.py --dataset_src "./data/all.tsv" --model_dest "./model"`
-(check file for other args, including model options)

 3. Evaluate
 We're still adding the ability to choose a particular evaluation metric, but for now it performs BLEU.
 It also saves all the responses and their attentions to be visualized later.